Clemapfel/jluna/docs/manual.md

 ```
 > **C++ Hint**: `std::cout << x << std::endl` is C++s version to Julia's `println(x)`.

 Where `Int64` is a type alias of `long int`.
-Most of the C++ primitive types have been aliased in jluna, such that their name corresponds to the Julia-side name. `Float64` instead of `double`, `UInt32` instead of `unsigned int`, etc.
+Most of the C++ primitive types have been aliased in jluna, such that their name corresponds to their Julia-side equivaent. `Float64` instead of `double`, `UInt32` instead of `unsigned int`, etc.

 While the general case will be explained later, for now, be aware that **we have to manually specify the type** of the C++-side variable that captures the result, rather than using `auto`.
+In the example above, we used `Int64`.

 > **C++ Hint**: `auto` is a keyword that asks the compiler to automatically deduce the type of a variable at compile time.

-If the result of a Julia-side expression is of a different type than the declared C++-side variable, jluna will try to convert the result of the Julia-side expression, such that it matches the C++-side type:
+If the result of a Julia-side expression is of a different type than the declared C++-side variable, jluna will try to convert the result, such that its type matches the declared C++-side type:

 ```cpp
 UInt64 result = Main.safe_eval("return Char(14)");